 Generosity is a positive quality of the heart which the Buddha greatly encouraged for its benefits to the giver in this life and beyond.
 Unless they are clearly invited to do so, monastics may not ask for anything directly.
-Practically speaking, donations supply everything from food, soap, to building costs and insurance.
 They enable the monastics to continue their work of training in, and sharing, the Dhamma.
-This facility and its resident monastics have no outside means of support.

 If you believe our hermitage is worthy of support, you can do so in the following ways: